Fieldwork allows you to apply the theory and skills you learn in the classroom in a practice setting.

 - have access to a car and drive to their fieldwork site

-Students who are primary caregivers for their children/other relatives or who have chronic health conditions that require them to remain in the Chicago area are exempt from relocation.
+For students who are primary caregivers for their children or other dependents, or who have health conditions themselves that require them to remain in the Chicago area, there is a process to request exemption from relocation.

 At the conclusion of all fieldwork experiences, you’ll function at the level of a beginning practitioner and will be eligible to sit for the Occupational Therapy Certification Examination.